 A new T2 lane (traffic lane reserved for vehicles with 2 or more occupants) started running on 30 June, on Pakuranga Road between Dunrobin Place and Gossamer Drive.
 This is to help improve journey times for buses and cars with multiple occupants.
 The lane will operate in the westbound direction (heading towards Pakuranga), between 6am and 10am from Monday to Friday.

 "The families in our neighbourhood have organised a walking school bus to take the kids to school."

 Aleki Palu, Local Teacher.

 If you're traveling into town, take Waipuna Bridge or Highbrook Drive, to avoid the traffic on Panmure Bridge.
-Check out our traffic congestion map to find alternative options.
+Check out the NZTA traffic congestion map to find alternative options.

 "We're choosing to shop local to minimise the time spent in the car and get to know our community better."

 This may not be an option for you, but many organisations are encouraging 'flexi-time' with their staff.
 By commuting outside of peak hour traffic, you can avoid the congestion and arrive fresh to start your day.